Station X: Water cross

 Schiele Folder EN

-[Translate to English:] Where did the huge crucifix come from?
-On February 21, 1729, two months after the winter solstice, it was swept on shore at Tulln and then set up.
-It is a mystical gift from the Danube, which transforms itself several times a year from a gently flowing river to a raging current.
-Initially only fisherman and boatmen revered the simple wooden cross.
+Where did the huge crucifix come from?
+On February 21, 1729, two months after the winter solstice, it was washed ashore in Tulln and erected.
+A mystical "souvenir" of the Danube, which turns from a calm stream into a raging river several times a year.
+At first, only fishermen and boatmen worshipped the simple wooden cross.
 Then the townspeople had a chapel built.
-It adjoins the rear wall of the former Strudelhof, whose foundation walls form part of the medieval town fortifications.
-Two sandstone statues – one of Saint John of Nepomuk and the other of Saint Charles Borromeo – flank the baroque crucifix.
-Later, the sculptures were put up in front of Saint Stephen’s parish church.
+It adjoins the rear wall of the former "Strudelhof", whose foundation walls are part of the medieval town fortifications.
+Two sandstone statues - St. John Nepomuk and St. Charles Borromeo - flank the baroque crucifix.
+Later, both sculptures are placed in front of the parish church of St. Stephen.

-But the people of Tulln continued to pilgrimage to their water chapel.
-And on All Saints’ Day they commemorated the unknown dead who lost their lives in the torrential waters.
-As with every large river, the Danube has two faces.
-It is a lifeline and a fateful current, a provider and a destroyer.
-Without its exposed location on the banks of the Danube, Tulln would never have become a Roman fort and a base for the fleet.
-The House of Babenberg would have passed on by, along with traders from around the world.
-But at times the Danube spills over its banks, long periods of rain and ice floes cause the dam to flood, destroying valuable property.
-Crops are destroyed.
-People and animals take flight.
-The river exacts its tribute from everyone living along its banks.
+But the people of Tulln continue to make a pilgrimage to their water chapel.
+And there, on All Saints' Day, they remember the unknown dead who lost their lives in the wild waters.
+Because the Danube, like every great river, has two faces.
+It is a lifeline and a river of destiny, a nourisher and a destroyer.
+Without its exposed location on the banks, Tulln would never have become a Roman camp and naval base.
+The Babenbergs would have passed it by, as would traders from all over the world.
+But when the Danube overflows its banks, when prolonged rain and ice surges flood the dams, valuable possessions and goods are destroyed.
+Destroyed harvests.
+People and animals flee.
+The river takes its toll on all those who live on its banks.

 [Translate to English:]